 - If a fraction has a negative exponent, then we take the reciprocal of the fraction to make the exponent positive. i.e., (a/b)-m = (b/a)m.

 - When the exponents are the same in an equation on both sides, we can set the bases equal and vice versa. i.e., am = an ⇔ m = n.

 Example 1: The dimensions of a wardrobe are given in terms of exponents such as x5 units, y3 units, and x8 units.
 Find its volume.

 The given dimensions of the wardrobe are in form of exponents, i.e., length= x5 units, width= y3 units, and heigth = x8 units.
 The volume of the wardrobe is, volume= lwh.
 So, by substituting the values, the volume of the wardrobe is x5 × y3 × x8= x13y3 (using exponents formula = am × an = a(m+n)).
 Therefore, the volume of the wardrobe is x13y3 cubic units.

 Example 2: In a forest, each tree has about 57 leaves and there are about 53 trees in the forest.
-Find the total number of leaves.
+Find the total number of leaves in terms of exponents.

 The number of trees in the forest = 53 and the number of leaves in each tree = 57.
-The total number of leaves are: 53 × 57 = 510 (because am × an = a(m+n)).
+The total number of leaves are: 53 × 57 = 510 (using exponents formula = am × an = a(m+n)).
 Therefore, the total number of leaves is 510.